Arnold Skaaland: Early career (1946–1963)

-Skaaland debuted in 1946 as "Arnold Skaaland".
-Though competing under his real name, he was billed early in his career as hailing from Norway.
+Skaaland debuted in 1946 as Arnold Skaaland.
+He was billed early in his career as hailing from Norway.
 Performing throughout the northeastern United States, Skaaland gained the nickname "The Golden Boy" and was known as a small, agile wrestler who relied on speed, wits, and toughness in the ring rather than size and strength.
 In the late 1950s, he wrestled in Georgia under the ring name Bobby Weaver.

 In the early 1960s, Skaaland unsuccessfully challenged both Pat O'Connor and "Nature Boy" Buddy Rogers for the NWA World Heavyweight Championship.
-In 1962, he refereed a high-profile match between Freddie Blassie and Rikidōzan in Japan.
+In 1962, Skaaland refereed a high-profile match between Freddie Blassie and Rikidōzan in Japan.

 World Wide Wrestling Federation/World Wrestling Federation (1963–1994)

 Wrestling appearances (1963–1978)

 In 1963, Skaaland was a part of the newly created, New York City-based World Wide Wrestling Federation.
 On June 1, 1967, he collected his only title as one half of the WWWF United States Tag Team Champions, when Tony Parisi gave his half of the title to Skaaland.
 Skaaland and his partner, Spiros Arion, soon lost the titles to The Sicilians (Lou Albano and Tony Altimore) on July 10, 1967, in Atlantic City, New Jersey.
 Arion and Bruno Sammartino rewon the belts two weeks later, and retired them.
 In addition to wrestling, Skaaland was a shareholder of the Capitol Wrestling Corporation, the parent company of the WWWF, and a business partner of WWWF Chairman Vince McMahon Sr. Skaaland was responsible for producing WWWF shows in the Westchester County Center in Westchester County, New York, and serving as an agent for André the Giant.